Okanagan Lake and Kelowna cityscape

 Why are people moving to Kelowna?

-Why are people leaving Kelowna?
+Why are people moving out of Kelowna?

-Is moving from Alberta worth it?
+Is moving to Kelowna from Alberta worth it?

-What is winter like in Kelowna?
+What is the weather like in Kelowna?

 Does Kelowna have a wildfire problem?

-What are the best neighbourhoods?
+What are the best neighbourhoods in Kelowna?

 Ready to Make the Move?